 As a 501(c)(3), the nonprofit organization can host a debate between all candidates to bring their views on race and equality to light, but they cannot endorse their candidate of choice.
 As a 501(c)(4), they would have the ability to endorse a candidate whose views align with their mission, support his or her campaign, and focus on getting out the vote efforts.
 However, donations to their cause – should it have 501(c)(4) status – would not be tax-deductible.

-501(c)(3)s cannot dictate which candidate receives which information—if they want to lobby, they must lobby all interested candidates.
+501(c)(3) nonprofit organizations cannot dictate which candidate receives which information—if they want to lobby, they must lobby all interested candidates.
 The same goes for renting mailing lists and locations to organizations, legislators, and candidates – they must allow every candidate to rent, not just those they personally select.

 Should these causes spread into the political realm, 501(c)(3)s only have a limited ability to influence legislation and ballot measures.
 501(c)(3)s are not allowed to endorse specific candidates.
 The nonprofits may also voice opinions of sitting elected officials, but they cannot make personal critiques of the individuals.

 Both 501(c)(3) and 501(c)(4) nonprofit organizations can sponsor debates between candidates.
 501(c)(3)s must allow all candidates to attend and give them the opportunity to speak on the issues.
-501(c)(3)s can also give voter guides to the public with comparisons between candidates on views of the nonprofit’s issue should the candidate endorse or condone an issue relevant to the 501(c)(3)s.
+501(c)(3)s and 501(c)(4)s can also give voter guides to the public with comparisons between candidates on views of the nonprofit’s issue should the candidate endorse or condone an issue relevant to both tax-exempt organizations.

 Like 501(c)(4)s, 501(c)(3) nonprofit organizations may also voice opinions of sitting elected officials, but they cannot make personal critiques of the individuals.

 Cystic Fibrosis Research Inc. is a 501(c)(3) which endorses measures that are within the realm of its existing mission – for example, a state proposition to advance stem cell research.
 They do not endorse specific candidates – rather, they educate politicians on both sides of the political aisle to support legislation that will positively impact those living with cystic fibrosis and to vote against measures and bills that will harm or negatively impact their constituents.